 Minimum Payments are NOT OK

 Take a look at my last statement.
-If I make minimum payments my groceries and other monthly bills will literally cost us double and will take me nearly 20 years to pay off.
+If I make the minimum payment my groceries and other monthly bills will cost us double and will take me 20 years to pay off.

 Check the Rate

 If you are going to need a balance, or carry a balance, I will tell you right away.
 DON’T GET A CREDIT CARD.
 The interest you will pay is absurd.
 Many have low rates.
-But those rates are actually only low when they are compared to the 19% to 22% that the other cards charge.
+But those rates are actually only low compared to the 19% to 22% that the other cards charge.

 Here’s the thing.
 Banks want you to have as big of a limit as possible.
 They know that if it’s there, it’s a pretty good chance that you are going to use it.
 Or at least more likely to use it.
 This will get you into trouble.
 Stay strong and keep a lower limit.
 The only way around this would be if you have had cards your whole life and never carried a balance and consider yourself to be a smart spender.